juju/docs/src/en/config-rackspace.md

         default-region: DFW
         some_label:
             auth-type: userpass
-            username: username
+            username: your_username
-            password: secret_password
+            password: your_password
-            tenant-name: "######'
+            tenant-name: "123456"
 ```

-Now add these credentials to the system.
-At time of this writing, you must
+Now add this to the system.
+At time of this writing, you must manually add the
-manually add the above block to the user-wide credentials file
+above block to the user-wide credentials file
 `~/.local/share/juju/credentials`.
 Put it under the 'credentials:' section.
 Therefore, if this is the sole block in that file, the entire file would appear
 as: